florianmorinind/ease-corpus/The_Initial_Report_of_ease/README.md

-First observation of Ease and draft of the theory behind it, archived for historical purpose.
+Very first observation of joy induced by a behavioral task, and draft of the theory behind it, archived for historical purpose.